 Contact our practice today for more information on scar revision, or to schedule a consultation.

 Scar Revision Options

-- Usually with dermal fillers (ie: Restylane®, Juvederm®)
+- Non-Surgical Scar Repair (usually with dermal fillers (ie: Restylane®, Juvederm®))

 - Scar revision surgery

 - Fraxel re:pair Laser